openworm/openworm_docs/resources.rst

 More information on running Geppetto is `available online <http://geppetto.org>`_.

-The :ref:`project page for Geppetto <geppetto>` has information about getting involved in its development with OpenWorm.
+The :ref:`project page for Geppetto <geppetto-project>` has information about getting involved in its development with OpenWorm.

 CyberElegans